-- (1) Subdivision applications that involve the creation of a laneway are to nominate the preferred location of an ancillary dwelling so as to achieve an acceptable degree of passive surveillance within the laneway.
+- (1) Subdivision applications that involve the creation of a laneway are to nominate the preferred location of an ancillary dwelling so as to comply with the controls set out in Appendix A and achieve an acceptable degree of passive surveillance within the laneway.
 The preferred locations for ancillary dwellings are shown at Figure 17. - (2) Ancillary dwelling development is to be consistent with the controls in the table below.

-Element Control Setbacks Om to sides and to laneway Max. building height 2 storeys (ie 1 floor above the garage) Private open space (required for studio lofts only) Studio and 1 bed: 4m2 min dimension 1m 2+ bed: 8m2 min dimension 1m Max car parking Secondary dwellings - 0 spaces Studio lofts - 1 space
+Element Control Setbacks Om to sides and to laneway Max. building height 2 storeys (ie 1 floor above the garage) Private open space (required for studio lofts only) Studio and 1 bed: 4m min dimension 1m 2+ bed: 8m , min dimension 1m Max car parking Secondary dwellings - 0 spaces Studio lofts - 1 space